India: Authentic Starter Pack

 Today you’ll travel to your comfortable hotel in Thimphu.
 Your hotel is right in the heart of the city, walking distance from souvenir shops, bars and cafes.
 Thimphu is an interesting city which encapsulates Bhutan’s juxtapositions of old and new and reputedly the only capital city without traffic lights.
 In the evening you’ll head out to a local restaurant to cook up your own traditional dinner.

 Bhutan: Warm Welcomes & the Mighty Dzong

 The colourful towers and white walls of this characteristic building form a striking contrast to the emerald green scenery and turquoise rivers.
-Next you’ll travel by car to local farm stay late in the afternoon.
+Next you’ll travel by car into Bhutan’s countryside, arriving at a local bed & breakfast late in the afternoon.
 This is where you’ll spend the night.
-The accommodation is simple and functional and you’ll have your own private room with a mattress on the floor.
-The bathroom is outside the house.
-The family will prepare homemade Ema Datse for you and in the evening you can sit around the warm stove.
+The accommodation is simple and functional and you’ll have your own private room.
+This is a real opportunity to get a glimpse of Bhutanese village life.

 Bhutan: Swooping Cranes in Sweeping Valleys